pusheco/pushe-unity/README.md

-# Implementation of Pushe plugin for Unity game endgine
+# Implementation of Pushe plugin for Unity game engine

 ## Content